shao2005/PhoneBook-API/README.md

 This will create a separate docker compose to run the tests on, and will terminate when done.

 ## Logging:
 The application uses Winston for logging.
-Logs are stored in the logs/app.log file, and will be displayed on the Console.
+Logs are stored in the logs/app.log file in the container, and will also be displayed on the Console.
 The logs include timestamps, log levels (info, error, etc.), and actions taken.